-In short, perfectionism can make you feel depressed, frustrated and anxious.
-It may also make you feel angry, especially if you constantly criticise yourself for not doing a good enough job.
+In short, perfectionism can make you feel depressed, frustrated, and anxious.
+It may also make you feel angry, especially if you constantly criticize yourself for not doing a good enough job.

 Perfectionists always have demanding standards for themselves and others.
 This is not particularly good for young entrepreneurs because you will struggle to get your new business off the ground.